svenfuchs/travis-worker/README.md

   * It also allows to specify multiple Docker "hosts" in the configuration, each of which will run a particular, fixed number of VMs (containers).

+* Can run receivers for multiple queues, each tied to an array of "hosts" where it shells out to in order to run a Docker container, either locally or via ssh (of course there could be other adapters).

 * Can use any number of pluggable reporter adapters (e.g. AMQP alongside with a logger, or memory for testing), but at this point they'll all just